glph3k/cast_xmr/README.md

 ``
 cast_xmr -S [pool server] -u [username or wallet address] --opencl 1 -G 0 ``

+### Optimization Options

+#### <code>--intensity</code>

+With the <code>--intensity</code> the memory allocation of the card can be optimized.
+If not specified an intensity will be selected which should give under most circumstances a stable hash rate.
+Depending on many factors (no monitor attached to card, HBCC turned off) the intensity can be increased to reach higher hash rates.

+Intensity can be set in the range from 0 to 10 (on some GPUs upto 12).
+It can be specified for each GPU separately by separating the values by comma.
+To set GPU0 to intensity 10, GPU1 to default intensity (-1) and GPU2 to intensity 7 following can be specified:

+``
+cast_xmr -G 0,1,2 --intensity=10,-1,7 (... rest of configuration ...)
+``

+Note: If the intensity is set to high the hash rate can decrease, so higher is not always better.
+Also the stability can decrease with higher intensity, observed as a sharp drop of the hash rate after a few minutes running.

+#### <code>--fastjobswitch</code>

+As the processing is done in a large batch in parallel a processing round trip can take a few seconds.
+In cases where the pool sends a new job the processing time until the batch ends is lost and will generate 'Outdated Shares'.
+To prevent this add the <code>--fastjobswitch</code> to immediately switch to the new job.
+The displayed hash rate can fluctuate more then without the option so enable after finding your desired intensity and settings.
+Depending on the rate of job changes the net hash rate can increase up to 10% as nearly no 'Outdated Shares' will be produced anymore.

+#### <code>--ratewatchdog</code>

+Add the <code>--ratewatchdog</code> option to let Cast XMR monitor the hash rate of the GPU, if a sustained drop in hashrate is detected the effected GPU will be restarted.

 For a complete list of configuration options run: